JoaquinRodriguezph/AccelerationInterface/README.md

 # Performance Statistics and Results

+**In Fulfillment of LBYARCH by Rodriguez, Joaquin Andres Diolola and Trajano, Keisha Nicole Santos**

 This project analyzes acceleration data from various input files and measures performance.
 Below are the performance statistics and the visual results for each dataset.

 ## Performance Statistics